-8.8 Changing Target Group Ownership
+8.8.1 Changing Target Group Ownership

-As with sender profiles and drop-in content elements, target groups may have either single user or group ownership.
+As with sender profiles, content templates, and drop-ins, target groups may have either single user or group ownership.
 Single user target groups are owned by an individual user, and may not be used by anyone else.
 If a group member creates items, they may be used and modified by other users within the group who have the necessary rights.